mkilikrates/pythonplayground/graphQL/Readme.md

 It is now possible to have a single reconnecting session using the [connect_async](https://gql.readthedocs.io/en/stable/advanced/async_permanent_session.html) method of Client with a reconnecting=True argument.

-For instance, in a single session you can make several queries like you see in the [async-code](./src/async/app-demo.py).
+For instance, in a single session you can all queries we use before in a single code [async-code](./src/async/app-demo.py).

 ## Useful Links